mitchell-drury/planetEarth/README.md

 Currently debugging the kingdom component.
 On mount it is not hitting the correct api route, and thus not rendering the select list appropriately.

 The goal would be to have a select list for each sub category of classification and the list of organisms would be appropriately sorted each time a user changes one of those.

+It took a while to get a boilerplate going.
+I haven't used too many actually other than a fairly minimal one that I have used personnaly.